 Mainly working the triceps, bodyweight dips engage the core and are effective in building upper body strength.
 Start sitting with knees raised and feet flat on the floor, then push your upper body up so that it is at a 45-degree angle.
 Keeping your bum off the air, dip up and down for an efficient workout.
 Looking to make it tougher?
 Use the stairs or a rail to increase the range of the dip.
 You can also lean into the pose more to work your chest to a greater extent.

 Many athletes rely solely on bodyweight exercises for strength and power.
-While resistance training is great, so too is bodyweight training – especially when heightened with blood flow restriction.
-All six of our favourite bodyweight exercises can be significantly improved by our BFR products, maximising your results.
-Download our training plans, strap in and feel the benefits of going weightless.
+While resistance training is great, so too is bodyweight training – especially when heightened with Blood Flow Restriction.
+All six of our favourite bodyweight exercises can be significantly improved by our BFR wearables, maximising your results.

 Exclusive offers, access to events and workout content.